kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 ## Failure modes

-### Global control-plane offline
+### Global control plane offline

 * Policy updates will be impossible
 * Change in service list between zones will not propagate:
-    * New services will not be discoverable in other zones
+    * New services will not be discoverable in other zones.
-    * Services removed from a zone will still appear available in other zones
+    * Services removed from a zone will still appear available in other zones.
-* You won't be able to disable or delete a zone
+* You won't be able to disable or delete a zone.

 ::: tip
 Note that both local and cross-zone application traffic is not impacted by this failure case.
 Data plane proxy changes will be propagated within their zones.
 :::

-### Zone control-plane offline
+### Zone control plane offline

 * New data plane proxies won't be able to join the mesh.
-* Data-plane proxy configuration will not be updated.
+* Data plane proxy configuration will not be updated.
 * Communication between data plane proxies will still work.
 * Cross zone communication will still work.
 * Other zones are unaffected.